PUPSJ-BSIT-2-1/SISJUAN/README.md

 ![Supabase](https://img.shields.io/badge/Hosted%20On-Supabase-3ECF8E?logo=supabase&logoColor=white)
 ![License](https://img.shields.io/badge/License-Academic-lightgrey)

-The **PUPSJ Student Portal** is a desktop application developed for the Polytechnic University of the Philippines – San Juan Campus.
+The **SISJUAN Portal** is a desktop application developed for the Polytechnic University of the Philippines – San Juan Campus.
 It is designed to provide a centralized platform for students, faculty, and administrators to manage academic and administrative tasks efficiently.

 ## ✨ Features